Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Introduction

-We propose a novel, efficient method for high-dimensional Bayesian inverse problems called \emph{multi-fidelity Bayesian inverse analysis (BMFIA)} to address some of the existing challenges.
-In particular, \emph{Bayesian multi-fidelity inverse analysis (BMFIA)} handles three significant shortcomings of existing methods to solve high-dimensional nonlinear Bayesian inverse problems.
+We propose a novel, efficient method for high-dimensional BIPs called \emph{multi-fidelity Bayesian inverse analysis (BMFIA)} to address some of the existing challenges.
+In particular, BMFIA handles three significant shortcomings of existing methods to solve high-dimensional nonlinear BIPs.
 First is the computational burden of HF models, and second is the absence of model gradients for coupled physics-based codes.
 BMFIA builds upon ideas of our Bayesian multi-fidelity Monte Carlo (BMFMC) method \cite{nitzler_generalized_bmfmc, koutsourelakis2009accurate, biehler2015towards} for efficient uncertainty quantification, initially developed in \cite{koutsourelakis2009accurate}.
 BMFIA facilitates using gradient-based inference algorithms by requiring only gradients from simpler LF models.
 This capability significantly enhances the solvability of challenging coupled nonlinear physics problems.
-A third strength of BMFIA lies in its flexibility to incorporate arbitrary LF models, regardless of their quality.
-Since predictive uncertainty is explicitly quantified and integrated into the inference process, even poorly performing LF models can still yield valid posterior estimates, potentially without introducing bias, though with increased uncertainty.
-Moreover, because the uncertainty is conditioned on available data, BMFIA naturally supports data-driven decision-making regarding the value of further HF evaluations, offering principled control over the trade-off between computational cost and posterior precision.
+A third strength of BMFIA lies in its flexibility to incorporate a wide range of LF models, with great flexibility towards their actual quality, due to a probabilistic treatment.
+BMFIA relies on four key assumptions: (i) A cheaper low‑fidelity (LF) model must be available (or is easy to implement).
+The latter is assumed to be differentiable with respect to the parameters of interest, typically through an adjoint formulation or, alternatively, as a physics‑informed surrogate. (ii) The LF model outputs must exhibit at least a weak statistical relationship with the HF outputs.
+While absolute deviations, noise, or (moderate) nonlinear deviations are acceptable, the LF model should capture the overall rough statistical trend of the HF to enable informative posterior approximations. (iii) The generation of a relatively small set of paired HF-LF training data (typically 200–300 samples for good results) is feasible (embarrassingly parallel task), with the primary constraint being the cost of HF evaluations and available computational resources. (iv) Sufficient computational resources, such as a GPU, are available to train the probabilistic regression model for the multi‑fidelity conditional.
+These costs are usually negligible compared to the cost of HF simulations for the problems considered (at least in 2D).
+While \emph{BMFIA} is conceptually inspired by our \emph{BMFMC} method for forward uncertainty quantification \cite{nitzler_generalized_bmfmc}, it represents a substantial generalization to a far more challenging setting.
+In forward UQ, using an MF expansion is mathematically equivalent to the original formulation, but in \emph{BMFIA}, introducing the MF conditional into the likelihood represents a novel and genuine approximation of the original HF likelihood.
+Moreover, the high-dimensional BIPs we investigate require end-to-end differentiability to allow gradient-based inference, which we achieve by combining LF model adjoints with stabilized probabilistic surrogates for entire random fields.
+Meanwhile, our former work on BMFMC only operated on single scalar outputs and their probability densities.
+Furthermore, the novel presentation presented in this work automatically infers optimal informative features from the simulation input to enhance the learning process of the MF conditional, a task that was still cumbersome and partially manual in our previous work on BMFMC.